 The Episcopal Church of Liberia has built schools which not only provide an education but also food, necessities and protection for children.
 The local churches in Liberia run the boarding schools which provide shelter for the children and support for their families.
 The Sons and Daughters of the King work within the Church to educate and empower girls.
 Education and empowerment help break the cycle of victimization.
 Boys are educated in the importance of respect and support for women and girls.

-In early 2022 The Daughters applied for and received a grant from the Province 1 D.O.K. for $3,000 to be used for the Liberian Project.
+In early 2022 The Daughters applied for and received a grant from The Order of the Daughters of the King Self Denial Fund.for $3,000, to be used for the Liberian Project.
 With these funds, we will be able to totally fund all shipping costs including the costs of purchasing the barrels used to ship all the supplies to Liberia.
 This means that we will NO LONGER be asking for monetary donations to fund the shipping costs.

 Receiving this grant enables us to go “full-steam ahead” on collecting supplies.
 We are actively asking for donations of children’s and women’s clothing, school supplies, toiletries (shampoo, bath soap, toothpaste, cocoa butter, etc.) and P.P.E supplies. (face masks, hand sanitizer, bleach, etc.).
 These supplies are shipped directly to the Episcopal Church in Buchanan, Liberia.
 Donations can be dropped off in the foyer before and after our church service.